-People drink alcohol for many different reasons - to socialize, have fun, due to addiction, to try to cope with difficult life problems, etc. Stopping drinking is easy for some but hard for others.
+Women drink alcohol for many different reasons - to socialize, have fun, due to addiction, to try to cope with difficult life problems, etc. Stopping drinking is easy for some women but hard for other women.
 It is okay to ask for help.
 We all want what's best for our children.
 Deciding not to drink when you are pregnant is best for you and your baby.